-This Risk Disclosure provides a summary of the nature of the risks of the securities you may invest in through our App and of the securities that are on loan.
-It does not disclose all of the risks and other significant aspects of the investments which we offer.
+This Risk Disclosure summarises risks of investing in securities through our App.
+It does not disclose all of the risks or other details relating to the investments which we offer.

 The market price of an investment can go down as well as up.
 Past performance is also not a reliable indicator of future performance.
 The market price of an instrument is influenced by many factors.
 These include company performance, economic conditions, market sentiment and news flow.